Langley Green railway station

-Langley Green railway station serves the Langley Green area of Oldbury in Sandwell, in the West Midlands, England.
+Langley Green railway station serves the Langley Green area of the town of Oldbury in Sandwell, in the West Midlands, England.
 It is located on the Birmingham to Worcester via Kidderminster Line.
 The station is managed by West Midlands Trains, who provide the majority of train services; there are also occasional services provided by Chiltern Railways.

 History

 The station was opened on 1 May 1885 by the Great Western Railway on their line from Birmingham Snow Hill to Stourbridge Junction.
 There was also a Great Western Railway branch from here to Oldbury, a larger town to the north.
 The Oldbury branch closed to passengers on 3 March 1915; and until recently a short stub of the disused line remained in situ.
 Its platforms can still be seen at Langley Green station.

 The line from Smethwick West through to Snow Hill closed in 1972.
 In the run up to the closure the sparse service to Snow Hill terminated at Langley Green, with Kidderminster services diverted into Birmingham New Street.
 This continued until 1995 when the line through Snow Hill to Birmingham Moor Street was restored.
 Some Hereford and Worcester to New Street trains continued to run via the Smethwick Jcn - Galton Junction curve until May 2004, but the route today is only used for diversions if the normal route to Snow Hill is closed for engineering work.